Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/housing.md

 ### Roommates

-Housing in Bouquet gardens is in suites with two persons per suite.
+Housing in Bouquet Gardens is in suites with two persons per suite.
 Participants have been pre-assigned to suites; if you need to change your assignment, contact our Senior Institute Assistant Emma Schwarz (contact information will be provided on arrival) and she will follow up with the Conference Services Coordinator to make the necessary arrangements.

 ### Assigned floors